AlessandroMinali/rye/views/deploy.md

       }
 Save that into a file called `config.ru`.
 Try running it with `rackup config.ru` to double check.
 If it fails, makes sure `rum.rb` is in the right place or change the `require` call in your app.

-- 7: Create a file called `Gemfile` in the root of your app, no extension
+- 7: Create a file called `Gemfile` in the root of your app, no extension.
 This will contain all gems you need for your app to run.
 In this case the gemfile can just look like this:

       source 'https://rubygems.org'